 sound very unfamiliar to you and make you feel like

 you are on uncharted territories.
 If you feel this

 way it is because until now you probably haven't

 spent enough time with at least one person who

 knows what a healthy, balanced, harmonious

 Also, you can't expect the BPD

-to meet your needs if you aren't aware of them in
+to meet your needs if you are not aware of them, can

 decisions on your own is NOT a crime, but actually a